JimmyKing916/Algorithm/README.md

-# Algorithm
+# Algorithm / prepare the interview

-Record the written algorithm